slapplgod/rTPA/.github/README.md

 # rTPA
-A Minecraft Server plugin that adds TPA and rTPA functionality.
+A Minecraft Server plugin that adds TPA and rTPA functionality and is maintained frequently.
 > [!CAUTION]
 > This plugin is not released yet!
 It is still in active development.
 When the plugin is ready for use, this branch will be merged into the `main` branch.